What is Dry Needling?

 Dry needling can be a very effective technique to get you past pain and improving your ability to function in the short term but is best incorporated in a treatment plan which also includes appropriate strength and mobility work.
 This ensures that you return to doing what you love with confidence your body can perform!

-If you’d like to know how dry needling can help you, give the clinic a call on 8490 0777 and have a no obligation chat to one of our friendly Physiotherapists.
+If you’d like to know how dry needling can help you, give the clinic a call on 8490 0777 and have a no-obligation chat with one of our friendly Physiotherapists.
 Alternatively, book a time online here.
 We’d love to help 🙂